Our address is:

 Getting to us by train

 The closest railway station to the Library is Bridgeton station – take the low-level train from Glasgow Central.
+Please note that Bridgeton Station is not wheelchair-accessible, and the platforms are accessed by a long flight of stairs.
+The closest wheelchair-accessible station is Dalmarnock Station, which is approximately 3/4 mile (1.2 km) from the Library.

 For more information about trains visit the Scotrail website